-* S&P 500 closes at record high for 2nd day; MSCI world index up
+* S&P 500 closes at record high for 2nd day; MSCI world

 * Facebook shares hit record high, market value climbs